akameco/pixiv-app-api/readme.md

 ## Features

-- Promise base
+- Promise based
-- Converts the output json key to camelCase
+- Converts the output json keys to camelCase
-- Converts the parameter to snakeCase
+- Converts the parameters to snakeCase
 - Supports API without login

 ## Install